bonan/nsrouter/README.md

 After installing the unit file, you can start the `wan` instance again by running `systemctl start nsrouter@wan.service`

 ## Debugging
-You can use the `ip netns exec` command to run commands in the nsRouter namespace, for example:
+You can use `router.sh enter` command to run commands in the nsRouter namespace, for example:
 ```
+# router.sh enter wan bash
+Running command "bash" in namespace wan
-# ip netns exec wan netstat -antup
+# netstat -antup
 Active Internet connections (servers and established)
 Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name
 udp        0      0 0.0.0.0:68              0.0.0.0:*                           89539/dhclient
+# exit
+#
 ```
 (feels nice to not have any unnecessary services binding to your WAN ip!)